pablo-lamtenzan/CPP_MODULES_42CURSUS/README.md

 # C++ 42 Schools "Piscine"

-A "Piscine" in 42 Schools is 2 weeks of hard work discovering a new programming lenguage.
-In this case, as you could see is C++.
-Here an index:
+A "Piscine" in 42 Schools is x time of hard work (in this case 8-10 days) discovering a new programming lenguage.
+In this case, as you could see, is C++.
+Here is an index:

 ### Module 00
 - namespace